CADO: From Imitation to Cost Minimization for Heatmap-based Solvers in Combinatorial Optimization

 \subsubsection{Direct Objective Alignment vs. Post-Hoc Guidance}

 The performance gap becomes even more pronounced in a direct comparison between CADO and T2T, which share identical settings (including Local Rewrite) and the same pre-trained model.
 On TSP-500/1k, CADO achieves drop of just 1.35\%/4.05\%.
 On the other hand, T2T's post-hoc cost guidance yields much larger gaps of 6.92\%/9.83\%.
-This wide disparity provides definitive proof of our central hypothesis: directly optimizing for the true, post-decoding cost via RL fine-tuning is fundamentally more effective than applying post-hoc corrections to a cost-blind heatmap.
+This wide disparity supports our hypothesis: directly optimizing for the true, post-decoding cost via RL fine-tuning is more effective than applying post-hoc corrections to a cost-blind heatmap.